 Look, I get it.
 There is nothing that screams tourist joint more than a Hard Rock Cafe.
 It’s crowded, it’s loud, and it’s not exactly cheap.
 So why do we go there?

-The place is always rocking and there is more rock memorabilia on display in the Orlando Hard Rock Cafe than any other.
+The place is always rocking and there are more rock memorabilia items on display in the Orlando Hard Rock Cafe than in any other.
 Enjoy our Hard Rock Cafe review and let us know about your experiences in the comments.